 But when you encounter the word it will be a westernized version of it.
 When you hear someone attribute some poor soul’s misfortune to Karma, it will generally be considered payback for something they did in this life.
 So if I steal your car, and I am maimed in a bad wreck while driving it to my house, someone might simply utter the word “Karma” to point out that I got what I deserved.
 But to attribute a thing to Karma, we need to ask ourselves some questions.
 First, who is administering this Karma?
 Is it a personal being?
 A force?
 A deity?
 And if we do live under the threat of payback from this entity, then where do we go to learn what is absolutely right and wrong so that we might escape its wrath?

-Karma is a concoction of man who sees himself as the final arbiter of good and evil.
+Karma is a concoction of man who sees himself as righteous and the final arbiter of good and evil.
 And know this: man never sees his own sin in the same light that he sees the sins of others.
 That is true for you too children, and you need to be aware of it when grace and forgiveness are in order in response to an offense.
 But while man tends to give himself a pass for his own evil, he is quick to see Karma as payback for others.
 But God is different.
 Jesus had this to say about our situation:

 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God.
 And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.
 For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed.
 (John 3:18-20)

 Jesus says that we are all deserving of “Karma”.
 He goes on to say that we can expect something much worse.
 He says in fact that we are all condemned.
 A good analogy of His point in this passage is that no one goes to a prison to find people to put into prison.
 They are already there!
 He makes the point that, in the same way, He did not come to condemn.
 We are already condemned.
-No, he came to set men free from prison, even though we deserve to be there.
+No, He came to set men free from prison, even though we deserve to be there.
 That, my children, is grace, not Karma.
 Karma is the opposite.
-It gloats with a sense of self righteousness.
+It gloats with a sense of self-righteousness.
 But those who gloat easily overlook the reasons they themselves deserve Karma, which could, if it were real, justly punish any of us at anytime.

 Dear children, I would that you think about things.
 Don’t buy into the silly dissonant notions that this sinful culture throws around thoughtlessly.
 I pray that god would give you the blessing of discernment, so that you may be able to distinguish between truth and falsehood, folly and a sound mind.